queleTR/NameMCReward/README.md

 > Java version: Adopt-OpenJ9-11

 ---
-### Ask herewith if the player has the ...
-Server has liked.
+### Ask herewith if the player has liked the Server ...
 ---

 ### Commands